 FUNDING AREAS: Education, health, economic opportunity, environment, safety net services

 IP TAKE: Although MCF gives preference to Marin County organizations, nonprofits still have a chance at a grant if they are anywhere in the Bay Area.

-PROFILE: Some communities get together to host potlucks or organize concerts in the park.
-Marin County residents pool their money together to keep the Marin Community Foundation running.
-In 1986, Marin residents Leonard and Beryl Buck got the foundation started with the assets in their trust.
-Since that time, more than 400 families, individuals, businesses, and community groups have thrown their assets into the mix to support causes in Marin County and the greater Bay Area.
-Although giving from the Buck Trust is limited to organizations serving the county, almost all of the foundation's grant money stays in the Bay Area.
+PROFILE: Established in 1987, the Marin Community Foundation (MCF) is a community foundation based in Novato, California.
+Marin residents Leonard and Beryl Buck launched the foundation with the assets in their trust.
+Since that time, more than 400 families, individuals, businesses, and community groups have contributed assets to support causes in Marin County and the greater Bay Area.
+Through the Buck Family Fund, MCF supports education, health, economic opportunity, environment, and safety net services.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)